OpenBMB/BMCook/README.md

 ## Contributors

-We thank Zhengyan Zhang, Yingfa Chen, Guoyang Zeng, Jie Zhou, and Zhi Zheng for the contribution.
+We thank Zhengyan Zhang, Baitao Gong, Yingfa Chen, Guoyang Zeng, Jie Zhou, and Zhi Zheng for the contribution.
 More contributors are welcome!